 Gallagher has a way of touching emotions in us without becoming maudlin or making us uncomfortable.
 Frankly, I wish more modern poets could do so.
-So many writers today are so afraid of being labeled “sentimental” that they avoid tenderness as if it were the most severe taboo.
-I am not anti-intellectual, despite my recent rant about certain poets, but there is an element of modern poetry which seems to seek out the merely cerebral, as if intellect could be fully divorced from emotion.
+We are so afraid of being labeled “sentimental” that we are apt to avoid tenderness altogether.
+There is an element of modern poetry, or maybe I should say post-modern, that seems to want to excise emotion and portray the merely cerebral.

 Even love poems are considered dishonest and unrealistic, if the pair doesn’t grow to hate or at least merely tolerate each other in the end.
 Best to stay away from emotion all together, right?
 What, are we from the planet Vulcan now?
 Perhaps that would be a good exploration, Mr. Spock of Star Trek, part Vulcan, part human, an allegory for the importance of a union between heart and mind.

 Or if your poem is emotional, it should be darkly so.
 Depression, anger, and themes worthy of Dickens’ Bleak House are acceptable, but avoid kindness.
-I fully understand the concern here.
-Poets do not want to be sappy and cliché.
+But seriousIy, I do understand the concern here, the dread of being thought maudlin or god forbid, common.
 But if art is about being human (We do still call it The Humanities in college curriculum), then why not love?
 Why not tenderness?

 But I said we’d just enjoy a poem, and here I am going on and on again.

 Tess Gallagher was a visiting professor at Bucknell University, just about ten miles from where I live, and one of her Students was local poet Jan Pearson.
-Jan did such a beautiful job reading this poem Thursday night at Poetry Under the Paintings.
+Jan did such a beautiful job reading this piece Thursday night at Poetry Under the Paintings.
 I wish I had filmed it (though I will soon be sharing a video of Jan reading one of her own poems from that evening).
-My reading here is influenced by hers, her tone, her inflection just seemed to capture the mood as if she wrote it herself.
+My reading here is influenced by hers, her tone, her inflection just seemed to perfect, as if she’d written it herself.
 Here is my pale tribute to Jan’s reading.

 (Tess Gallagher is pictured here with her former husband Raymond Carver.)